Victim blaming: Origin of the phrase

 Moynihan had concluded that three centuries of oppression of black people, and in particular with what he calls the uniquely cruel structure of American slavery as opposed to its Latin American counterparts, had created a long series of chaotic disruptions within the black family structure which, at the time of the report, manifested itself in high rates of unwed births, absent fathers, and single-mother households in black families.
 Moynihan then correlated these familial outcomes, which he considered undesirable, to the relatively poorer rates of employment, educational achievement, and financial success found among the black population.
 The black family structure is also being affected by media through the children.
 The Black family is usually portrayed as gang affiliated, single-parent or very violent.
 Aggression and violent behavior in children has been linked to television programming.
 Moynihan advocated the implementation of government programs designed to strengthen the black nuclear family.

 Ryan objected that Moynihan then located the proximate cause of the plight of black Americans in the prevalence of a family structure in which the father was sporadically, if at all, present, and the mother was often dependent on government aid to feed, clothe, and provide medical care for her children.
 Ryan's critique cast the Moynihan theory as an attempt to divert responsibility for poverty from social structural factors to the behaviors and cultural patterns of the poor.
+However, after he had retired, Ryan expressed his misgiving about his phrase Blaming the victim.
+He opined: "maybe it was an unfortunate phrase."